-2.5 Each Call-Off Contract:
+2.2 The Contract:

-- is a separate Contract from the Framework Contract - is between a Supplier and a Buyer - includes Core Terms, Schedules and any other changes or items in the completed Order Form - survives the termination of the Framework Contract - 2.6 Where the Supplier is approached by an eligible buyer requesting Deliverables or substantially similar goods or services, the Supplier must tell them about this Framework Contract before accepting their order.
-The Supplier will promptly notify CCS if the eligible buyer won't use this Framework Contract. - 2.7 The Supplier acknowledges it has all the information required to perform its obligations under each Contract before entering into a Contract.
-When information is provided by a Relevant Authority no warranty of its accuracy is given to the Supplier.

-- 2.8 The Supplier won't be excused from any obligation, or be entitled to additional Costs or Charges because it failed to either: - verify the accuracy of the Due Diligence Information - properly perform its own adequate checks - 2.9 CCS and the Buyer won't be liable for errors, omissions or misrepresentation of any information. - 2.10 The Supplier warrants and represents that all statements made and documents submitted as part of the procurement of Deliverables are and remain true and accurate.
+- is between the Supplier and the Buyer - includes Core Terms, Schedules and any other changes or items in the completed Award Form - 2.3 The Supplier acknowledges it has all the information required to perform its obligations under the Contract before entering into it.
+When information is provided by the Buyer no warranty of its accuracy is given to the Supplier. - 2.4 The Supplier won't be excused from any obligation, or be entitled to additional Costs or Charges because it failed to either: - verify the accuracy of the Due Diligence Information - properly perform its own adequate checks - 2.5 The Buyer will not be liable for errors, omissions or misrepresentation of any information. - 2.6 The Supplier warrants and represents that all statements made and documents submitted as part of the procurement of Deliverables are and remain true and accurate.